streamr-dev/network/docs/docs/guides/become-an-operator.md

 ## Running a node fleet
 Running a fleet of nodes is recommended as it will reduce your risk of slashing.
 Node private keys can be shared among all your nodes so there is no need to create a unique node address key pair for each node, i.e. You only need to add one node address for *N* nodes if you wish.

 A typical node fleet may have 2 - 10 nodes and use a node [Redundancy Factor](../streamr-network/network-roles/operators#node-redundancy-factor) of 2 - 3, for example.

+Checkout the [Testnet FAQ](../streamr-testnets/testnet-faq#what-is-the-advantage-of-operators-running-multiple-nodes) for more commentary on running multiple nodes.

+<div id="testnet-configuration-node-config"></div>

 ## Testnet node config
 Below is the template you can use to override and replace the contents of your config file with.
 You can copy this snippet or download the [JSON file](../../static/assets/default.json).